Are we looking at the next big move in Intellia Therapeutics Inc. (NTLA)?

-Intellia Therapeutics Inc. (NASDAQ: NTLA) is 34.34% higher on its value in year-to-date trading and has touched a low of $11.76 and a high of $92.00 in the current 52-week trading range.
+Intellia Therapeutics Inc. (NASDAQ: NTLA) is 25.75% higher on its value in year-to-date trading and has touched a low of $12.19 and a high of $92.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The NTLA stock was last observed hovering at around $71.09 in the last trading session, with the day’s gains setting it 1.99% off its average median price target of $80.00 for the next 12 months.
-It is also 34.16% off the consensus price target high of $111.00 offered by 15 analysts, but current levels are -232.18% lower than the price target low of $22.00 for the same period.
+The NTLA stock was last observed hovering at around $70.64 in the last trading session, with the day’s loss setting it -2.23% off its average median price target of $80.00 for the next 12 months.
+It is also 38.37% off the consensus price target high of $111.00 offered by 15 analysts, but current levels are -210.95% lower than the price target low of $22.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)